|Complete the weight and balance portion of the Preflight Briefing Sheet.

 |Study the Part 91 Flight Rules listed to the left.

-Study the legend of an Airport/Facility Directory, either using the online version or printed version.
+Study the legend of an Chart Supplement, either using the online version or printed version.

 Look up the entries for the 10 airports closest to O61, and create a quick reference table that can be printed to half sheet size for use in the cockpit.
 The table should include runway IDs, length, pattern direction, TPA, and frequencies.
 We suggest that you create this as a half-sheet size table that can be inserted into your checklist book or kneepad.